spatialos/UnrealGDK/docs/content/interop.md

 * The generated `.schema` files are in the Starter Project repository.
 They are at `<project root>/spatial /schema/improbable/generated/`.
 The `.schema` files have names relevant to the class name you give them.
 From the Starter Project example above: `StarterProjectPlayerController.Schema` and `PlayerCharacter.schema`.

     Some `.schema` files have a `Types` tag;  in this situation `PlayerCharacter.schema` files have the filename `PlayerCharacterTypes.schema`.
-This indicates this is a schema containing RPC types which child or sibling classes can reuse.
+This indicates this is a schema containing RPC types which child classes can reuse.

 * The generated `SpatialTypeBinding` files are in the [Unreal GDK repository](https://github.com/spatialos/UnrealGDK) at `<Project Root>/workers/unreal/Game/source/GameName/Generated/`.